 Do I need to tip in Finland?

 No, tipping is not expected in Finland.
 In fact, many Finns may find it awkward or even rude to receive a tip.
 However, if you receive exceptional service, a small tip (around 5-10%) is always appreciated.
-(See Also: Is The Ivory Coast Safe To Visit?
-Unveiled)
+(See Also: Is Alula Safe to Visit?
+A Traveler’s Guide)

 Can I use my credit card in Finland?